 Put the spotlight on takeout

-Some people are still hesitant to eat indoors, and others are so busy this time of the year that they don’t have spare time for a sit-down restaurant meal.
+Some people are still hesitant to eat indoors, and others are so busy this time of the year that they can’t spare time for a sit-down restaurant meal.
 So if you offer takeout, make that clear across all of your print and digital marketing channels.
 You can even advertise a special offer that gives customers 10% off their curbside orders when they place one online.
-Point of sale products like Heartland Restaurant and Heartland Register make this easy.
+Point of sale products like Heartland Restaurant make this easy.
 And if you’re able to offer curbside pickup, here are a few tips for delivering a top-notch experience.